rust-lang/rfcs/text/3371-cargo-target-directories.md

 This is mitigated by having `CARGO_TARGET_DIR` entirely override `CARGO_TARGET_DIRECTORIES`, so an external tool can set it and go on its way.
 Also, having `cargo` set `CARGO_TARGET_DIR` when inside a workspace where `CARGO_TARGET_DIRECTORIES` is used will help current tools (those not yet using `cargo metadata`) continue working without trouble.

-## Conflicting names are easy to produce

-This option easily conflicts.

-Entirely true, and for now ignored because of the rationale in the "Naming" subsection above.
-It's an option set by the people controlling the machine for their convenience and does nothing when absent.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives